 AIHW Access magazine Conferences & events Media releases Subscribe to release notices Media FAQ Media contacts

 You are here:

-The National Centre for Monitoring Arthritis and Musculoskeletal Conditions (the Centre) was established at the AIHW in 2005 to undertake surveillance and monitoring of arthritis and other musculoskeletal conditions in Australia.
+The National Centre for Monitoring Arthritis and Musculoskeletal Conditions (the Centre) was established at the Australian Institute of Health and Welfare (AIHW) in 2005 to undertake surveillance and monitoring of arthritis and other musculoskeletal conditions in Australia.
 The Centre is a source of statistical information about various types of arthritis and musculoskeletal conditions and their associated problems in Australia.
-The Centre is funded by the Department of Health and Ageing.
+The Centre is funded by the Department of Health.